chavalasantosh/SanTOK/frontend/README.md

-# Krishna Tokenizer Frontend
+# SanTOK Tokenizer Frontend

-A production-ready, interactive web frontend for the Krishna Tokenizer - an enterprise-grade text tokenization platform.
+A production-ready, interactive web frontend for the SanTOK Tokenizer - an enterprise-grade text tokenization platform.

 ## 🚀 Features